Pajn/Neo4jDart/README.md

 }
 ```

-See the example or test folder for more example usages.
+See the example or test folder for more example usages including examples on the OGM.

 ## Features and bugs
 Please file feature requests and bugs at the [issue tracker][tracker].